 Another approach to sell online courses from your own website is to use one of the many standalone online course platforms now available to create a website for your courses.
 While platforms like these obviously help you organize content, they also make it much easier to market and sell online courses.

 Whether its capitalizing on email marketing, charging recurring fees for membership sites, or taking control over search engine optimization settings (something you can’t do on Web pages, but can do on course landing pages), online course platforms offer many benefits for edupreneurs.
 We’ve reviewed many of these on Learning Revolution, including:

 The bottom line is that there are a lot of great options to sell courses online from your own website.

 Sell online courses in a marketplace

 Also, even though these sites are set up to be marketplaces, that doesn’t guarantee your course will be marketed effectively.
 If your topic is in demand at all, then you are bound to have competition within the marketplace site.
-If you want to sell your online courses successfully, you’ll have to do some marketing above and beyond whatever the site does for you.
+If you want to sell your online course successfully, you’ll have to expand your marketing efforts above and beyond whatever the site does for you.

 Finally, one of the biggest opportunities currently available to course creators is to sell to businesses.
 It doesn’t take much effort to see why.

 If you sell courses one by one to individuals, it can take a long time to get to the point where you have enough volume to make your course business profitable and sustainable.
 On the other hand, selling B2B (business-to-business) usually means you sell multiple seats – sometimes hundreds or thousands – in a single deal.
 What may take weeks, months, or possibly even years to do through individual transactions on a website can be accomplished in a few minutes in a B2B online course sale.